djotedawit/myAppsSample/Readme.md

-#MY aPP
+#MY TestApp
-THIS MY TESY APPf
+This Test App